debashish49/ProjectX/README.md

 ## How To Run Our Project

 1. Clone the entire repository.
+2. Run the python scraping files to add product details to your local MySQL database.

+_**Since this project was predominantly designed to showcase Python-database connectivity, the scraping program was designed to be a one-time process.
+There is a high probability that you may encounter issues with HTTP requests while running the scraping files.
+Hence, this is one reason why you may not be able to run our project!**_

-2. Open your Terminal (Mac) and run the following lines of code:-
+3. Open your Terminal (Mac) and run the following lines of code:-

    Use appropriate command to navigate into the project directory: